todvemi/google_calendar_api_app/README.md

 # Node.js Google Calendar API App

-This Node.js application is designed to fetch Google Calendar events from the Google Calendar API and serve them as JSON.
+This minimalist Node.js application is designed to fetch Google Calendar events from the Google Calendar API and serve them as JSON.
 The events are organized into two lists: upcoming events and past events.
 This information can be utilized on the frontend to display a list of events for users.
+This particular version is used to serve events for the frontend to display upcoming and past gigs on a musician's personal website.

 ## Getting Started